tschueller/jquery-inputFileWidth-plugin/README.md

 the width.
 The calculated size is unfortunately only a approximation to the real size, so there can be a deviation of some pixels to the desired size.

+**Update:** FireFox v22 has changed the look of the file-input element.
+There is now only one button + label and no more input element.
+See bug report: [#838675](https://bugzilla.mozilla.org/show_bug.cgi?id=838675).
+The plugin will therefore only required for Firefox older versions.

 Demo: [http://schueller.me/projects/jquery-plugins/](http://schueller.me/projects/jquery-plugins/#inputFileWidth)

 Usage